ivanovpv/voicelearner/readme.md

-Small MVP for English learning be voice
+Small MVP for English learning by voice